Please Note: This post may contain affiliate links. Please see our disclaimer for more information.

 Top Overall Pick: Under Armour Gameday Pro Padded Forearm Sleeves

-The product we think is the best at protecting catcher’s forearms is the Under Armour Gamedway Pro Padded Forearm Sleeves.
+The product we think is the best softball or baseball forearm guard for catchers is the Under Armour Gamedway Pro Padded Forearm Sleeves.

 These are high quality, lightweight padded sleeves that come two to a pack.